Azure/azure-documentdb-datamigrationtool/README.md

 > * dt.exe and dtui.exe are **not** first-party/first-class tools maintained by Microsoft

 # Azure Cosmos DB Data Migration Tool (dt.exe and dtui.exe)
 The Azure Cosmos DB Data Migration Tool is an open source solution to import data to Azure CosmosDB endpoints from a variety of sources.
-Some powerful combination of source/endpoint pairs supported by this tool include:
+Some source/endpoint pairs supported by this tool for migration include:
 * Migrate a JSON file to Azure Cosmos DB SQL API
 * Migrate a CSV file to Azure Cosmos DB SQL API
 * Export from Azure Cosmos DB SQL API to a JSON file